Azure/service-fabric-mesh-preview/docs/conceptual-docs/appmodel-overview.md

 More than one service from different applications can be part of the same network.

+**NOTE: The current preview only supports a one to one mapping between applications and networks**

 ### Volume

 Use volume resource to define properties for a volume that needs to be mounted inside the container of a service.